 Fibre is an important part of a healthy and balanced diet.
 It has many health benefits – it can help to reduce your risk of heart disease, diabetes, some cancers, it improves digestive health and also helps weight control.
-There are two types of fibre – soluble and insoluble both which help the body in different ways; it is important that both are included in the diet in order to aid our bodies in its daily processes.
+There are two types of fibre – soluble and insoluble.
+Both help the body in different ways; it is then important that both are included in the diet in order to aid our bodies in its daily processes.

-Fibre comes from foods that come from plants, meat and dairy products do not contain fibre.
+Fibre comes from plants.
+Meat and dairy products do not contain fibre.
 Fibre is a dietary material that is resistant to the action of digestive enzymes.
 It is the indigestible part of plant cells.

 Fibre absorbs water and swells up during its journey through the digestive tract; this provides good soft bulk that speeds up the transit of food.
-Fibre usually has a ‘normalising’ effect on bowel emptying in that it helps to prevent constipation whilst also counteracting the abnormal rapid transit times related to diarrhoea.
+Fibre usually has a ‘normalising’ effect on empty bowel : it helps to prevent constipation whilst also counteracting the abnormal rapid transit times related to diarrhoea.

 Another benefit of fibre is that it has an outstanding lowering effect on blood cholesterol levels.
 The fibre binds to the bile acids that emulsify fats.
-Cholesterol is used by the liver to produce these bile acids, when the soluble fibre binds to the acids in the small intestine they are then removed from the system.
-The liver then uses up more cholesterol to produce more acids and the process begins again and fibre is able to aid in reducing cholesterol levels in the body.
+Cholesterol is used by the liver to produce these bile acids.
+When the soluble fibre binds to the acids in the small intestine they are then removed from the system.
+The liver then uses up more cholesterol to produce more acids and the process begins again and again.
+In that way, fibre is able to aid in reducing cholesterol levels in the body.
 As fibre increases the rate at which bile is excreted it may also help in preventing the formation of gallstones.

 The British Nutrition Foundation recommends a minimum daily fibre intake of 12-14g for healthy adults.
 This is a low amount compared to the amount of fibre that our ancestors used to consume, humans evolved to ferment approximately 50-90g daily.
 It is thought that the low amounts of fibre consumed daily and also the minimal diversity of the fruit and vegetables that we eat are a main factor contributing to the levels of obesity in developed countries.